bckenstler/SoccerPlayerClustering/README.md

 # player-archetypes
-K-Means Clustering of Soccer Player Attributes with SparkML
+K-Mean Clustering of Soccer Player Attributes with SparkML